-- the trials evaluating ganetespib in breast cancer and in ALK+ lung cancer sponsored by MSKCC described above - a randomized trial evaluating the combination of fulvestrant and ganetespib in patients with hormone receptor-positive, metastatic breast cancer, being conducted at the Dana-Farber Cancer Institute, which began enrolling patients earlier this year - a trial evaluating the combination of ganetespib with capecitabine and radiation in patients with locally advanced rectal cancer being conducted at Emory University, which began enrolling patients earlier this year - a trial evaluating both ganetespib monotherapy and the combination of ganetespib and bortezomib in multiple myeloma, supported by a grant of up to \$1 million by the Multiple Myeloma Research Foundation, which began enrolling patients earlier this year - a trial evaluating ganetespib in combination with pemetrexed and cisplatin in patients with malignant pleural mesothelioma, being sponsored by Cancer Research UK, which is expected to initiate later this year - a randomized trial evaluating the combination of ganetespib and the chemotherapy drug ara-C in elderly patients with acute myeloid leukemia (AML)
+- the trials evaluating ganetespib in breast cancer and in ALK+ lung cancer sponsored by MSKCC described above - a randomized trial evaluating the combination of fulvestrant and ganetespib in patients with hormone receptor-positive, metastatic breast cancer, being conducted at the Dana-Farber Cancer Institute, which began enrolling patients earlier this year - a trial evaluating the combination of ganetespib with capecitabine and radiation in patients with locally advanced rectal cancer being conducted at Emory University, which began enrolling patients earlier this year - a trial evaluating both ganetespib monotherapy and the combination of ganetespib and bortezomib in multiple myeloma, supported by a grant of up to \$1 million by the Multiple Myeloma Research Foundation, which began enrolling patients earlier this year - a randomized trial evaluating the combination of ganetespib and low dose ara-C chemotherapy in elderly patients with acute myeloid leukemia (AML), which began enrolling patients earlier this year. - a trial evaluating ganetespib in combination with pemetrexed and cisplatin in patients with malignant pleural mesothelioma, being sponsored by Cancer Research UK, which is expected to initiate later this year

 Additional ongoing investigator-sponsored trials include trials in prostate cancer, pancreatic cancer, liver cancer, melanoma, and ocular melanoma.
+In addition to the trials described above, a European cooperative group plans to initiate a randomized trial comparing paclitaxel with and without ganetespib in patients with advanced ovarian cancer in 2013.